danielandresgallardo/fb-marketplace-scraper/README.md

 - It extracts:
   - `title`: the first line that’s not a price
   - `price`: the first line that looks like `NT$####` or `$####`
+  - `location`: the location shown on the listing (e.g., “New Taipei City”)
   - `link`: the full URL to the listing
 - The results are collected into an array and downloaded as a `.json` file.